CiscoNCS/VyOSAutomation/README.md

 # VyOS_Automation
-Ansible premade scripts to automate various VyOS tasks.
+Ansible playbooks to configure almost all different kinds of VyOS deployments.
+Please use ansible vault to encrypt first deployment credentials don't leave it unencrypted as they might get hijacked.

 ## Requirements